The park is now complete and open to the public, as per the master plan approved by Council below.Wilson Farm Park location map

 Wilson Farm Park is located at 80 Simmonds Drive in the Northern Heights Subdivision at the north end of the City and has street frontages on Simmonds Drive, Kinlock Street, Webster Street, and Ingram Drive.
 (See location map above).
 The parkland has an approximate area of 1.57 hectares (3.88 acres) and has been zoned as a Neighbourhood Park (P.2 Zone).
-The park name, recently approved by Council, refers to the first owner of the land, one of Guelph’s original settlers.Wilson Farm Park Master plan
+The park name refers to the first owner of the land, one of Guelph’s original settlers.Wilson Farm Park Master plan

 The City Council – approved park master plan includes the following elements: